Fish physiology: Hearing

 Hearing is an important sensory system for most species of fish.
 Hearing threshold and the ability to localize sound sources are reduced underwater, in which the speed of sound is faster than in air.
 Underwater hearing is by bone conduction, and localization of sound appears to depend on differences in amplitude detected by bone conduction.
 Aquatic animals such as fish, however, have a more specialized hearing apparatus that is effective underwater.

 Fish can sense sound through their lateral lines and their otoliths (ears).
 Some fishes, such as some species of carp and herring, hear through their swim bladders, which function rather like a hearing aid.

 Hearing is well-developed in carp, which have the Weberian organ, three specialized vertebral processes that transfer vibrations in the swim bladder to the inner ear.

 Although it is hard to test sharks' hearing, they may have a sharp sense of hearing and can possibly hear prey many miles away.
 A small opening on each side of their heads (not the spiracle) leads directly into the inner ear through a thin channel.
 The lateral line shows a similar arrangement, and is open to the environment via a series of openings called lateral line pores.
 This is a reminder of the common origin of these two vibration- and sound-detecting organs that are grouped together as the acoustico-lateralis system.
 In bony fish and tetrapods the external opening into the inner ear has been lost.

 Chemoreception

 Sharks have keen olfactory senses, located in the short duct (which is not fused, unlike bony fish) between the anterior and posterior nasal openings, with some species able to detect as little as one part per million of blood in seawater.

 Sharks have the ability to determine the direction of a given scent based on the timing of scent detection in each nostril.
-This is similar to the method mammals use to determine direction of sound.
+This is similar to the method mammals use to determine the direction of sound.

 They are more attracted to the chemicals found in the intestines of many species, and as a result often linger near or in sewage outfalls.
 Some species, such as nurse sharks, have external barbels that greatly increase their ability to sense prey.